Today's Articles

 Marvel Cooke

-While at the Amsterdam News, Jackson helped organize the first Newspaper Guild unit at a Black-owned newspaper while being the first woman reporter in the Amsterdam News’ 40-year history.
+While at the Amsterdam News, Jackson helped organize the first Newspaper Guild unit at a Black-owned newspaper and was the first woman reporter in the Amsterdam News’ 40-year history.
 She broke her engagement to Roy Wilkins and Married Cecil Cooke, an internationally famous athlete.
 The Cooke's moved to Greensboro, North Carolina, where Marvel taught history, English, and Latin in the high school department of North Carolina Agricultural and Technical College.
 Moving back to New York City, she returned to the Amsterdam News.
 In 1935, she was part of the successful eleven-week Guild strike against the newspaper.
-She then became assistant managing editor at the People's Voice, a Harlem-based weekly owned by Adam Clayton Powell Sr.
+She became assistant managing editor at the People's Voice, a Harlem-based weekly owned by Adam Clayton Powell Sr.

 "I was part of the Bronx Slave Market long enough to experience all the viciousness and indignity of a system which forces women to the streets in search of work," she once said.
 Her five-part series for the Daily Compass on the abuse suffered by Black domestic workers was a result of this research.
 Cooke also worked as a reporter and feature writer at the Compass, a short-lived white-owned New York City Daily newspaper.

 In the early fifties, Cooke devoted herself to political activism.
-In 1953, she was the New York director of the Council of Arts, Sciences, and Professions.
+1953, she was the New York director of the Council of Arts, Sciences, and Professions.
 She appeared before a hearing instigated by Sen. Joseph McCarthy in New York and Washington, D.C., defending HUAC accusations.
 Cooke was the national legal defense secretary of the Angela Davis Defense Committee in the late sixties and early seventies.
 Her husband died in 1978.
 Later, she was the national vice chairman of the American-Soviet Friendship Committee.
 Marvel Cooke died in December 2000 in Harlem, N.Y.

 To be a Writer